BitterBaitBite/project-3-ironhack/README.md

 ---

--   [ ] Job offers: an explorer of job offers, with a search form to filter.
+-   [x] Job offers: an explorer of job offers, with a search form to filter.
 This search will be equal for all users:

-    -   [ ] Search for tags
+    -   [x] Search for tags
-    -   [ ] Search for title keywords
+    -   [x] Search for title keywords
-    -   [ ] Search for description keywords
+    -   [x] Search for description keywords

 ---

--   [ ] Contact page for recruiters who want to contact artist users

----

--   [ ] Footer
+-   [x] Footer
-    -   [ ] It would feature several links to useful resouces for artists
+    -   [x] It would feature several links to useful resources for artists
-        -   [ ] APIM
+        -   [x] Illustration associations
         -   [ ] Libros blancos (ilustración, animación y vfx, impresión 3D...)
-    -   [ ] About
+    -   [x] About
     -   [ ] Licenses ( ? )

 ---